 What I don't recommend is all emails or no calls, or four calls and one email.
 Keep it as balanced as possible while playing to the preferences of your buyers.

-If you can skew your outreach earlier than later, make at least five attempts with each and every prospect, and mix up your approach, I guarantee your connect rate will climb.
-Also remember to keep a close eye on how different times of day, types of message, and numbers of touchpoints affects your success, and fine tune your strategy accordingly.
+If you can skew your outreach earlier than later, make at least eight attempts with each and every prospect, and mix up your approach, I guarantee your connect rate will climb.
+Also remember to keep a close eye on how different times of day, types of message, and numbers of touchpoints affects your success, and fine-tune your strategy accordingly.